-- The MIDI module of PMX does not recognize graces, ornaments, repeats, voltas, or segnos.
-The only ties that are recognized are those using s or (alone, with no explicit ID number. - Neither can the module reproduce music in which notes sound differently from what is written in the score.
-This pertains boths to transposing wind instruments and octaviation notation (cf. Sections E 1.3, E 1.4). - the MIDI file generator does not support changing the number of instruments in midstream.
+- The MIDI module of PMX does not recognize graces, ornaments, repeats, volte, or segnos.
+The only ties that are recognized are those using s, t or (; alone, with no explicit ID number. - the MIDI file generator does not support changing the number of instruments in midstream.
 You will not see an error message, but the results will be unpredictable.

-The MIDI file is produced by PMX concurrently with the MusiXT_EX output.
-To start this, enter the symbol I, together with any options (as described below), usually in the header of the input file; but I symbols can appear later in the file as well (only at the start of an input block).
+The MIDI file is produced by PMX concurrently with the MusiXTEX output.
+To start this, enter the symbol I, together with any options (as described below), usually in the header of the input file; but I symbols can appear later in the file as well, but only at the start of an input block.